caseykotowski/Stock-Analysis/README.md

 ## Summary

-At its core, this challenge was about the pros and cons of refactoring code.
+At its core, this work was about the pros and cons of refactoring code.

 ### Pros